likethemammal/gamepad-micro/README.md

 The `onUpdate` function is the main way to interface with GamepadMicro.
 It expects a callback, that will forward along a `gamepads` array.
 Look through this array to get all the [details](/#gamepads) for each gamepad.

-`onUpdate` fires whenever **any** Gamepad API event occurs, including 'ongamepadconnected' and 'ongamepaddisconnected'.
-This means, if you want to check is a gamepad has been connected, its best to check inside the update callback.
+**onUpdate: ** The callback given to `onUpdate` will fires whenever **any** Gamepad API event occurs, including 'ongamepadconnected' and 'ongamepaddisconnected'.
+This means, if you want to see if a gamepad has been connected, its best to check inside this callback.

-(Note: Checks for connection and support are available outside `onUpdate`)
+(Note: Checks for connection and support are available outside `onUpdate` as well.)

 ```js
 gp.onUpdate(function(gamepads) {